Matii96/nodiator/packages/core/README.md

 const mediator = MediatorFactory.create({
   providers: [ExampleRequestHandler, SomeEventHandler],
-  logger: new CustomLogger()
+  logger: new CustomLogger(),
-  loggingLevel: 'debug',
+  config: () => ({ loggingLevel: MediatorLoggingLevels.DEBUG })
 });
 ```

+Note that `config` property is function called each time configuration data is needed which allows to implement logic to change mediator behaviour without app reload.

-In addition to that the mediator object extends RxJS Observable and can be subscribed to.
+In addition the mediator object extends RxJS Observable and can be subscribed to.
 It emits all messages state changes - starting handlers execution, errors etc.

 ## License